 Apply this knowledge to your own work

-After learning the fundamentals of aeroacoustic sources of noise, you will apply the knowledge gained to practical and industry‑relevant exercises.
+After learning the fundamentals of aeroacoustic sources of noise, you will apply the knowledge gained to practical, industry‑relevant exercises.
 During the course you will learn how to change the aerodynamic performance of one mechanical system of your choice (an aircraft propeller, a wind turbine, a wing with flap and/or a jet in proximity of a wing) to obtain a quieter device.

-This course includes special lectures and material by leading companies, including Siemens, GRAS Microphones and National Instruments.
+This course includes special lectures and material by leading companies, including Siemens/Gamesa, GRAS Microphones and National Instruments.
 You will also gain access to online tools and resources to tailor your formulations to your own test‑cases, and you will receive personalized advice and feedback from international experts in the field of aeroacoustics.

 After taking this course you will be able to:

-- Analyze fundamental aerodynamic noise mechanisms
+- Analyze fundamental noise source mechanisms and their origin

 - Analyze and evaluate the sources of noise in different mechanical systems